How to create a social media business continuity plan

 What is a business continuity plan?

 A business continuity plan (BCP) is an outline of your business strategies to ensure continued productivity, minimal damage, and quick recovery during a national disaster or emergency.
-BCPs are designed to identify your organization’s pain points and weaknesses, and the critical infrastructure necessary to ensure continued operations.
+BCPs are designed to identify your organization’s pain points and weaknesses, as well as the critical infrastructure necessary to ensure continued operations.

-There are three main aspects that every BCP must have – potential threats and methods to counteract those threats, processes, and most importantly, who is in charge of each.
-Every process and the people involved should be well documented and organized, so it can be shared easily, with each section clearly marked.
-There is an 8-step process to developing your business continuity plan, and though it sounds arduous, it is worth taking time to do right.
+There are three main aspects that every BCP must have: potential threats and methods to counteract those threats, processes, and, most importantly, who is in charge of each.
+Every process and the people involved should be well-documented and organized so that they can be shared easily, with each section clearly marked.
+There is an 8-step process for developing your business continuity plan, and although it sounds arduous, it is worth taking the time to do it right.

 Social media in times of crisis

-Social media activities in a crisis are usually broken down into three main services – customer service, crisis communications, and ongoing activities like lead generation.
+Social media activities during a crisis are typically categorized into three primary services: customer service, crisis communications, and ongoing activities such as lead generation.
 Each merits its own section in your business continuity plan.

 1. Customer service

 One of the simplest methods of doing so is a chatbot.
-This robot can be implemented on your company website, on Facebook, and other sites that allow the creation of an account or robot designed to offer customer support.
-Scripting in frequently asked questions and funneling the requests to the right teams and employees can save a great deal of time and resources for everyone involved.
+This robot can be implemented on your company website, on Facebook, and on other sites that allow the creation of an account or a robot designed to offer customer support.
+Scripting frequently asked questions and directing requests to the appropriate teams and employees can save a significant amount of time and resources for everyone involved.

 2. Crisis communications